Morphine addiction - signs, symptoms and treatment

 At Priory, we are able to provide detoxification, residential treatment as well as day care support and outpatient treatment for morphine addiction.

-During detoxification, the addictive substances are removed from the body and physical withdrawal symptoms are reduced.
+During drug detoxification, the addictive substances are removed from the body and physical withdrawal symptoms are reduced.
 The person is closely monitored throughout the process and can receive medical assistance if it is needed, in order to carefully manage their withdrawal.

 Our residential Addiction Treatment Programmes provide a person with counselling and workshops to help them understand the addictive personality and address underlying causes and triggers for their addictive behaviours.
 We consider the use of morphine or indeed other substances or behavioural addictions as the symptom.
 So, becoming abstinent is merely the beginning.
 This residential stay also helps a person to recognise the impact that their morphine addiction has had on their lives and on others too, while providing them with the support they need to enter life in recovery.